Yanndd1/rewheel/Readme.md

 #### `convertPintModesToXRModes`
 Converts the Pint's Pacific and Elevated riding modes into the XR's Mission and Elevated riding modes.
 Tested against 5046 on a Pint.

+#### `increasePintAggressiveness`
+Increases the base level aggressiveness for the Pint to match the XR (potentially affects speed?).

+#### `changeElevatedAngle`
+Changes for forward and backward angles for Elevated mode

+##### Arguments
+- `forwardAngle` - Angle of lift for going forwards (positive values only to a max of 20 with up to hundredth precision)
+- `backwardAngle` - Angle of lift for going backwards (positive values only to a max of 20 with up to hundredth precision)

+#### `enableCustomShaping`
+Allows Pint to toggle into custom shaping (untested, probably still needs some work)

 ## Firmware Operations

 ### Dumping Firmware